holochain/holochain/crates/hdk/README.md

 - `create_link`: create graph style relationships (links) between entries
 - `get_links`: retrive links between entries using the DHT as a graph database
 - `remote_signal`: send data directly to known peers on the network without waiting for a response
-- `remote_call`: perform a remote procedure call on a peers node, if you're authorized
+- `call_remote`: perform a remote procedure call on a peers node, if you're authorized

 This toolkit of functionality is available to the wasm as a list of "extern" functions that are all injected into the wasm by holochain - i.e. these